What Is the Jellinek Curve in Addiction and Recovery?

 Answer a few questions to get started

-The right half curves upward.
-It represents a person’s improvement from addiction to sobriety.
+The right half curves upward and represents a person’s improvement from addiction to sobriety.
 The fifth stage makes up this half.

 2. Prodromal (Early Alcoholism)

-- They drink more often and in larger amounts to get the same effects from drinking
+- Drinking more often and in more significant amounts to get the same effects from drinking

-- They drink more quickly to cope with stress or emotions
+- Drinking more quickly to cope with stress or emotions

-- Blackouts become more frequent because of the increased speed and quantity of drinking
+- Blackouts because of the increased speed and quantity of drinking

 3. Crucial (Middle Alcoholism)

-- Drink at odd times of the day, like first thing in the morning
+- Drinking at odd times of the day, like first thing in the morning

-- Promise to change their drinking behavior, but they fail
+- Promising to change your drinking behavior but failing

-- Make excuses or blame others for their drinking
+- Making excuses or blaming others for your drinking

 - Spend more time and effort drinking